Come follow Me, July 14-20, D&C 77-80. Free primary lesson helps

 God created every creature on earth.

-You lay these out and as you read the scriptures have the children pick up all the "beasts" then all the "creeping things" then all the "fowls."
-Or I was also thinking of bring my jar of buttons and having the children lay buttons on those creatures as you talk about them.
+You lay these out and, as you read the scriptures, have the children pick up all the "beasts," then all the "creeping things," then all the "fowls."
+Or I was also thinking of bringing my jar of buttons and having the children lay buttons on those creatures as you talk about them.

 I can share what I have with others.

-To teach what it means to be “equal in earthly things” (verse 6), give children pictures of people in need (such as people who are hungry, injured, or cold).
-Then give other children objects that would help (such as food, a bandage, or a blanket).
-Invite these children to share what they have to help the people in the pictures.
-Let other children have a turn sharing.
-Help the children understand that Heavenly Father wants all of His children to have what they need, and to do this He often asks us to share what we have with others.
+To teach what it means to be “equal in earthly things” (verse 6), you could give your children pictures of people in need (hungry, injured, or cold) and objects that would help (such as food, a bandage, or a blanket).
+Then your children could match the pictures with the objects.
+What can we share to help people in need?

-Read to the children the sentences under the first two pictures of “Chapter 28: The Prophet Joseph Goes to Missouri Again” (Doctrine and Covenants Stories, 108).
-Ask the children to pretend they are helping someone build a house, sharing food, or serving in another way.
-How do we feel when we are helping and sharing?
-Help the children think of things Jesus Christ shares with us.
+To get some context for section 78, read with your children the sentences under the first two pictures of “Chapter 28: The Prophet Joseph Goes to Missouri Again” (in Doctrine and Covenants Stories, 108, or the corresponding video in Gospel Library).
+Then your children could pretend they are helping someone build a house, sharing food, or serving in another way.

 Jesus Christ will lead me along.